-Work must be done to place Libya on the map of the big data center industry to be a regional center for data centers and information bank, and raise awareness of dealing with technology management, especially information security and protection, and encourage emerging companies to innovate in this field, as it was evident from the questionnaire that most of the participants do not support Business related to the Internet for mistrust, fear and insecurity.

-It should also be noted the importance of investing in the green economy and green projects, as indicated by the request of many respondents to the questionnaire to go to agricultural and food projects, especially after the Covid 19 crisis.
+Work must be done to place Libya on the map of the big data center industry to be a regional hub for data centers and information bank, and to raise awareness of dealing with technology management.
+In particular, the information security and protection, and encourage emerging companies to innovate in this field, as it was evident from the questionnaire that most of the participants do not support business related to the Internet for mistrust, fear and insecurity.
+It should also be noted the importance of investing in the green economy and green projects, as indicated by the request of many respondents to the questionnaire to go to agricultural and food